DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Summary

-Identifies Connections created by the migration from legacy DataStage to NextGen that contain references to Flow parameters.
+Identifies Connections created by the migration from legacy DataStage to NextGen that contain references to flow parameters.

 #### Description